 Lunch at The Valkyrie Café inside the museum.

 Arrive at the Dayton Aviation Heritage National Historical Park in Dayton.
 During this visit, you will explore the Wright Cycle Company where the Wright brothers actually built their Wright flyers.
-Through the invention of powered flight, Wilbur and Orville Wright made significant contributions to human history.
-In their Dayton, Ohio bicycle shop, these two men self-trained in the science and art of aviation, researched and built the world’s first power-driven heavier-than-air machine capable of free, controlled, sustained flight.
+In their Dayton, Ohio bicycle shop, they researched and built the world’s first power-driven, heavier-than-air machine capable of free, controlled and sustained flight.

-Carillon Historical Park celebrates the history of invention, transportation and pioneer life in Dayton and the Miami Valley.
+Carillon Historical Park, home to the Wright Brothers National Museum, celebrates the history of invention, transportation and pioneer life in Dayton and the Miami Valley.
 In Wright Hall, you will discover the 1905 Wright Flyer III, a National Historic Landmark.
-The plane is the third powered machine constructed by Wilbur and Orville Wright and is the one they considered to be the world’s first practical airplane.
 The national park unit at Carillon includes a replica of the last Dayton bicycle shop where the Wright brothers worked.